CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_3_multi_zone_p3.md

 ```
 <br/><br/>

-2. Add a List Item and Slider to choose to view between generating a house monthly chart or a garage monthly chart.
+2. Add a List Item and Slider to choose to view between generating a house peak plot or a garage peak plot.
 Connect the hb_objs from Border Shades to the L input of the List Item component.
 ```{image} ../_static/multizone/multizone4_2.png
 :width: 100%
 :align: center